This site presents a reference view of an IDDAS-compatible implementation.

 Pricing does not alter lineage, allocation rules, or payout mechanics.

-Candles are priced as individual activation instruments.
+Candles may be priced as individual activation instruments.

 Candles may be configured with predefined expiry parameters selected at creation time.
 Expiry parameters are fixed, declared in advance, and applied deterministically.
 Once a candle is created, its expiry cannot be modified, extended, or overridden.
 Expiry exists solely to bound activation eligibility and does not alter attribution, allocation, or pricing rules.

-Pay-per-candle pricing supports:
+Pay-per-candle pricing may support:

 Metered accounts: